 Later, as a Deputy Court Administrator in the Philadelphia Court of Common Pleas, Bernie was privileged to work for and be influenced by Judge Stanley M. Greenberg.
 It was while working for Judge Greenberg that Bernie saw for the first time the work of a true trial lawyer fighting for his client, Arthur G. Raynes.

-He was elected by the Judges of the Philadelphia Court of Common Pleas to the Board of Directors of City Trusts.
+He was elected by the Judges of the Philadelphia Court of Common Pleas to a lifetime appointment to the Board of Directors of City Trusts.
 He is currently Vice President of the Board and serves as the Chair of the Girard College Committee.
 He also serves on the Board for the Ellis Trust and the Chairman’s Council of the Mann Center for the Performing Arts.
+He is a former Board Member of the Philadelphia Zoo.
+He was elected to the Board of The Philadelphia Tribune Newspaper in 2019

 Smalley received his bachelor’s degree from Temple University in 1971 and his law degree from Widener University School of Law in 1980.
 He and his wife, Jacquelyn, live in West Philadelphia where they both grew up.